SaeedTaghavi/CS/docs/OS/Chap03.md

 - **Long-term scheduler** (job)

-    1. selects processes from this pool.
+    1. selects processes from this pool
-    2. loads theme into memory *for* execution.
+    2. loads theme into memory *for* execution

 - **Short-term scheduler** (CPU)

     1. selects from among the processes that are ready to execute
-    2. allocates CPU to one of them.
+    2. allocates CPU to one of them

 !!! info "Long-term scheduler"
-    - Controls the **degree of multiprogramming** (# processes).
+    - Controls the **degree of multiprogramming** (# processes)
-    - Selects a good **process mix** of I/O-bound and CPU-bound.
+    - Selects a good **process mix** of I/O-bound and CPU-bound

 !!! info "Medium-term scheduler"
-    Swapping.
+    Swapping

 ![normal](../assets/os/3.7.png)